Vote Rachel Reddick – Democratic Primary Election on May 15, 2018!

 What I'll Do As Your Democratic Congresswoman for Pennsylvania's 1st District

 Too often, our politicians serve special interests and wealthy donors, not the people they were elected to represent.
 In Congress, I will listen to my community and get tough on Wall Street, protect hard-working families on Main Street, combat the opioid epidemic, safeguard our health care, and fight to deliver better schools and good-paying jobs.
+That’s why I’m asking for your support in the Democratic Primary on May 15th.

 From her Bucks County upbringing to her time in the Navy, service has been at the center of Rachel Reddick’s life.